Rules for Participation

 Bidder’s information and their bidding data will not be divulged during or after the auction is closed.

 Invoices to successful bidders will be sent as soon as possible after the closing date.
 Bidders must specify if insurance and or registration is required.
 Should a buyer not seek insurance or registration, mailing will be at the risk of the buyer.
 Payment for purchase is required no later than five (5) days after receiving of the invoice.

 Lots will not be mailed until payment is received and cleared.
 A lot can be rejected only "FOR CAUSE" if within five (5) days after receipt a bidder is not satisfied with the purchase.
 Such lot may be returned to the auctioneer with a detailed specific reason for the rejection.
 Mailing fees will not be refunded for neither initial mailing nor returns.

 Auction Fees for Successful Bidders

 Bidders will be charged 8% Commission on the total of their purchases.
 Payments must be in US funds.
 Postage stamps are not accepted for payment of purchases.
-Checks must be made to the order of the name of the Auctioneer.
+Checks must be sent to the Treasurer and made to the order of the Society.

 If using PayPal for payment, a buyer must add 5% to the total of the purchases made.
-This is the fee PayPal charges to the
+This is the fee PayPal charges to use this payment system.

-Payment via PayPal for auctions (only) should be made to the Society Auctioneer and not to email@example.com
+Payment via PayPal for auctions should be made to email@example.com.